-Gold is a precious metal and it is said to be the 3rd most valued metal after platinum and palladium.
+Gold is a precious metal and it is said to be the 3rd most valued metal after platinum and palladium, as for gold you can buy gold in Brisbane for a fare price.
 Gold mining in Nigeria can be traced back to 1913 but the search for this precious metal experienced a decline in early 1930.

 Gold Mining in Nigeria: Overview & Prospects